janymuong/alx-system_engineering-devops/0x0B-ssh/ssh_guide/README.md

 ubuntu@194126-web-01:~$ nano ~/.ssh/authorized_keys
 ```

-See Below for contrast if not visble from the console text-above:
+See below for contrast if the console text-above is jumbled up and some detail is not easily visible:

 ![sever-shell](./server-shell.png)